xen-project/xen/docs/misc/livepatch.markdown

                  \-------------------<-------------/

 </pre>
-## State transition table of XSPLICE_ACTION commands and XSPLICE_STATUS.
+## State transition table of LIVEPATCH_ACTION commands and LIVEPATCH_STATUS.

 Note that:

- - The CHECKED state is the starting one achieved with *XEN_SYSCTL_XSPLICE_UPLOAD* hypercall.
+ - The CHECKED state is the starting one achieved with *XEN_SYSCTL_LIVEPATCH_UPLOAD* hypercall.
  - The REVERT operation on success will automatically move to the CHECKED state.
  - There are two STATES: CHECKED and APPLIED.
  - There are four actions (aka commands): APPLY, REPLACE, REVERT, and UNLOAD.